 Factors Of Paint For Outdoor Signs

-There are many things to consider when choosing a paint for your outdoor wood signs.
+There are many things to consider when choosing paint for your outdoor wood signs.
 I researched and came up with the best basic considerations for your outside wood sign project and how to apply them to my outdoor wood sign project.
-As I researched it was very apparent to me that process of preparing the wood sign board is just as import as the paint itself.
+As I researched it was very apparent to me that process of preparing the wood signboard is just as important as the paint itself.

 - Is your wood dry – The ability your wood accept paint if it is wet is a critical consideration

 - Prepping your wood – Ensure you completely sand your wood sign to accept the paint